 For information concerning the GRE, contact the Educational Testing Service, Box 955, Princeton, New Jersey 08540, or the testing center of the school you are attending.

-You may submit additional materials online (e.g., papers, reprints) that you think might assist the Admissions Committee in evaluating your application.
-If your additional materials are not able to be uploaded please send them to the psychology graduate studies office at the address below.
+You may upload additional materials online (e.g., papers, reprints) that you think might assist the Admissions Committee in evaluating your application.

 International graduate applicants must possess proficiency in English at a level that enables them to succeed in graduate-level studies.
 Applicants in the following categories meet this requirement: citizens of a country whose official languages include English; graduates of regionally accredited institutions in the U.S.; graduates of institutions whose language of instruction is English and located in countries whose official languages include English.

 These scores are required for all applicants whose native language is not English.
 The minimum requirements for each exam are listed below:

 TOEFL: score of 90, with a score of at least 22 in each of the four sections of speaking, listening, reading, and writing.
 TOEFL scores submitted must not be more than two years old.

 IELTS: score of 7.0, with at least 6.5 in each of its four sections.
 IELTS scores submitted must not be more than two years old.